Skip to article frontmatterSkip to article content

 )

-An Experiment Application contains an ExperimentDesign object.
+An experiment class contains an ExperimentDesign object.
 This can be as simple as the name and description of the experiment, but can also contain checks to ensure that the resources of the lab are in the correct state to begin a run of the experiment, though this functionality is still being tested and refined.

 What can we get from an Experiment application?

 Clients!
-The experiment application automatically inherits client management from MadsciClientMixin.
-When you create an ExperimentApplication instance:
+The experiment class automatically inherits client management from MadsciClientMixin.
+When you create an ExperimentNotebook instance:

 1. It gets the lab configuration from the Lab server